 It can also be called Cost Per Lead.
 This tells you how much you’re spending for each sales lead.

 An engagement metric, scroll depth tells you how far down your landing page your users scroll on average.

 The higher the scroll depth metric, the further down the page your users are going.
 This indicates that users are engaged with the content.
 A low scroll depth means people are leaving the page before seeing most of the content on it.

 If you have low scroll depths, assess how your content could be improved to meet the needs and interests of your audience, made more user-friendly and readable, or, consider if the linked advert copy is potentially misleading.

 An engagement metric, bounce rate looks at how many people navigate away from your landing page without clicking on anything on the page.

 High bounce rates means users aren’t interested in the content on the page, and they don’t navigate any further within your website.

 Time on Page

-You can assume that the higher the time on page, the more engaging your visitors find your content, whether it’s reading information or viewing products.
+You can assume that the higher the time on page, the more engaging and useful your visitors find your content, whether it’s reading information or viewing products.

-A key part of the process is being able to easily extract and analyze data so you can produce regular KPI reports without much effort, freeing up your time for the all-important analysis. if you want to learn more, remember to check out our other insights articles, including setting up a customer acquisition machine and capturing digital marketing data.
+A key part of the process is being able to automate data extraction and reporting so you can produce regular advertising KPI reports without time consuming effort, freeing you up for the all-important analysis.